 - Eliminate water wastage.

-- Maximise use of potential new sources of drinking water (e.g. desalination, final effluent re-use, rainwater harvesting).
+- Maximize use of potential new sources of drinking water (e.g. desalination, final effluent re-use, rainwater harvesting).

 The objectives of the workshop we participated in were: